JasonShin/sqlx-ts/book/src/README.md

 - **Compile time checked queries** - never ship a broken SQL query to production
 - **Database Agnostic** - support for [PostgreSQL](http://postgresql.org/) and [MySQL](https://www.mysql.com/)
 - **TypeScript and JavaScript** - supports for both [TypeScript](https://www.typescriptlang.org/) and JavaScript

+# Documentation Philosophies

+- Starts with what readers need
+- Write less, be objective
+- Pages with structures